Oregon Desert Trail

 The Oregon Desert Trail is a network of trails, cross country travel and two-track dirt roads across the Oregon High Desert.
 The trail is approximately 750 miles long, with termini located near Bend, Oregon, and near the Idaho border at Lake Owyhee State Park.

 The route is on existing trails and across tracts of public land—mostly Bureau of Land Management, much of it wilderness study area.
 The west end of the trail is on the northern border of Oregon Badlands Wilderness and heads south.
 It meanders widely to take in public land throughout southeastern Oregon: Diablo Peak, Fremont National Forest, Hart Mountain National Antelope Refuge, Steens Mountain, the Pueblo Mountains, the Trout Creek Mountains, and the Owyhee River Wilderness.
 It passes through the tiny cities of Christmas Valley, Paisley, Plush, Frenchglen, Fields, McDermitt, Rome, and Adrian.
 The trail runs South East from Central Oregon, towards Lakeview.
-It touches on the Oregon-Nevada border at of Denio, Nevada and again at McDermitt, Nevada.
+It touches on the Oregon-Nevada border at Denio, Nevada and again at McDermitt, Nevada.
 The route zigzags eastward to within 15 mi of the southeastern state corner while following the West Little Owyhee River downstream and then turns northward as it merges to form the Owyhee River.
 The trail's ends are west-northwest to east-southeast (96° true) of each other by 195 mi.
 The route was developed by the Oregon Natural Desert Association (ONDA).

 The Oregon Desert Trail is set apart from other similar trails, such as the Pacific Crest Trail, in that it: offers more solitude - there is little to no traffic on the route, one must rely on their own navigational skills - there is no dedicated signage, and it is a very dry trail with extended water carries and water caches necessary.
 This trail is not recommended for beginners, as it is difficult and requires extensive planning, has limited access to water, limited resupply locations, and requires hikers to rely on their navigational skills.

 Bikes are allowed on parts of the trail, but are not practical in some areas and are not allowed in wilderness areas.
 Sections can be paddled, explored on skis, horseback, or biked.